 10. Provost Review

 Once approved, the IRB will forward the forms to the Provost who will review the final version and sign as the President’s designee.

 The Provost’s Office will notify applicant of approval or disapproval.
-If needed, the consent form(s) will be returned to the Principal Investigator with an IRB approval stamp which will indicate approval/expiration dates.
+The Provost’s Office will return consent form(s) to the Principal Investigator with an IRB approval stamp which will indicate approval/expiration dates.
 Investigators may only use consent documents bearing a valid IRB approval for enrollment of research subjects.
 The Provost’s Office will keep copies of all approved forms.